zeta1999/korali/source/modules/neuralNetwork/README.rst

 Neural Network
 ***************

+**For the time being, Korali Neural Networks can only use CMAES as optimizer.
+We are currently working on supporting other optimizers.**

 This module combined the given :ref:`layers <module-layer>` to a Neural Network.
 The Neural Network can be used, for example, as a function approximator in a :ref:`Supervised Learning <module-problem-supervisedlearning>` problem.

 The current implementation is based on Intel's `oneDNN <https://github.com/oneapi-src/oneDNN>`_ library.